secuxtech/secux-paymentkit-ios/README.md

 #### <u>Return value</u>
 ```
     SecuXRequestResult shows the operation result.
-If the result is SecuXRequestOK, getting coin/token account information is successful and coin/token account information is in the user account's coinAccountArray, otherwise data might contain an error message.
+If the result is SecuXRequestOK,
+    getting coin/token account information is successful and coin/token account
+    information is in the user account's coinAccountArray, otherwise data might contain
+    error message.
 ```

 #### <u>Sample</u>